Foreclosure

 Scenario 3 - Insolvency and the Home Sale Exclusion Rule

-If the borrower can show that he was insolvent—unable to pay his bills—or that he lived in the home as his principal residence for at least 2 of the previous 5 years, then he will not owe taxes on the capital gain, even in a foreclosure, and whether the loan was a recourse or nonrecourse loan.
-Note that, without the Mortgage Debt Forgiveness Act, taxes would apply to any forgiven debt, even when the capital gains would be excluded by the Home Sale Exclusion Rule.
+If the borrower can show that he was insolvent — unable to pay his bills — or that he lived in the home as his principal residence for at least 2 of the previous 5 years, then he will not owe taxes on the capital gain, even in a foreclosure, and whether the loan was a recourse or nonrecourse loan.
+Note that, without the Mortgage Debt Forgiveness Act, taxes would apply to any forgiven debt, even when the capital gains would be excluded by the Home Sale Exclusion Rule, because COD income is considered ordinary income — not capital gains.
 However, the borrower could still avoid paying the tax if he can show that he is insolvent.

 How Foreclosure Affects Credit Scores

-According to this article at MyFICO.com, which is maintained by Fair Isaacs Company, the same company that developed the algorithm for calculating the FICO credit score which is used by most lenders, the following negative credit events will lower scores by the following amounts (format: initial credit score > score range after negative credit event):
+A FICO score can drop by as much as 160 points on a foreclosure.
+According to this article at MyFICO.com, which is maintained by Fair Isaacs Company, the same company that developed the algorithm for calculating the FICO credit score, used by most lenders, the following negative credit events will lower scores by the following amounts (format: initial credit score > score range after negative credit event):

 Note that the higher your credit score was initially, the more it will fall after a negative credit event.
 What the actual resulting score will be will depend on the rest of the information in your credit report.